reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 Using try/catch for flow control creates code that is

-* expensive to understand (because we need more time to understand it), and
+* **expensive to understand** (because we need more time to understand it), and
-* expensive to execute (because the JVM fills the exception in the catch block with a stacktrace).
+* **expensive to execute** (because the JVM has to create a stacktrace for the catch block).

 And, unlike in fashion, expensive is usually bad in software engineering.

 ## #3: Exceptions Hinder Reusability

-The `takeOff()` method, as implemented above, will always check for fuel before igniting the thrusters.
+The `takeOff()` method, as implemented above, will *always* check for fuel before igniting the thrusters.

 Imagine that the funding for the space program has been reduced and we can't afford to fill the fuel tanks anymore.
-We have to cut corners and start the rocket with less fuel (I hope it doesn't work that way, but who knows?).
+We have to cut corners and start the rocket with less fuel (I hope it doesn't work that way, but at least in the software industry this seems to be common practice).

 Our business rule has just changed.
 How do we change the code to reflect this?
 We want to be able to still execute the fuel check, so we don't have to change a lot of code